Pursued (1934 film)

 Pursued is a 1934 American drama film directed by Louis King and starring Rosemary Ames, Victor Jory and Russell Hardie.
 Produced and distributed by Fox Film Corporation.
 It is based on a story from the Saturday Evening Post, The Painted Lady, by Larry Evans.
 It was previously filmed by Fox as a silent When a Man Sees Red in 1917.

-Synopsis
+Plot

 A San Francisco man inherits a plantation in British North Borneo from his uncle.
 He clashes with a neighbouring plantation owner who organizes an attack on him.
 He is nursed back health by Mona a nightclub singer.